usrl-uofsc/stag_ros/README.md

 ```

 ### Install Git LFS
 You may need to install git LFS to download the example bag files.
+For Ubuntu 18.04 or later do:
 ```
 sudo apt-get install git-lfs
 ```
+For earlier versions follow [these instructions](https://packagecloud.io/github/git-lfs/install)

 ### Install STag ROS
 ```